inkle/ink-unity-integration/Assets/Plugins/Ink/Readme.md

 ## Updating Ink manually

-The ink git repo is updated far more frequently than this asset store package.
+The ink git repo is updated far more frequently than the asset store package.

 If you're interested in keeping up-to-date with cutting edge features, you can download the [latest releases from the GitHub repo](https://github.com/inkle/ink/releases).

+## Customisation

+The inklecate DLLs used to compile ink are quite large files.
+You may safely delete the DLLs not corresponding to your current OS, or both of them if not using the compiler.

 ## FAQ